MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersessionobserver.md

 #### Parameters
 * `url` The URL that should be navigated to.

-* `PostData` HTTP POST data such as form data.
+* `PostData` HTTP POST data, such as form data.

 #### ReverseSyncCookies

-Raised when a cookie is set in the session if reverse cookie sync is enabled.
+Raised when a cookie is set in the session, if reverse cookie sync is enabled.

 > public HRESULT [ReverseSyncCookies](#reversesynccookies)(const [DualEngineCookie](dualenginecookie.md#dualenginecookie) * pCookies, DWORD cCookies, ULONG ulCookieSyncVersion)